Saturday, May 18, 2024

 And "don't sin by letting anger control you."
 Don't let the sun go down while you are still angry, for anger gives a foothold to the devil.

-In this passage, Paul addressed anger among the Ephesians Christians and stressed the importance of not allowing it to fester, grow larger, and become more vicious.
+In this passage, Paul addressed anger among the Ephesian Christians and stressed the importance of not allowing it to fester, grow larger, and become more vicious.
 As followers of Jesus, we don't want to act rashly on our anger, do something foolish, and destroy relationships.
-[1] We shouldn't "binge and purge" all of our pent-up furies any time we are angry.
-However, Paul uses today's relationship verse to address the opposite approach to anger: "stuffing and holding" our anger.
-When we stuff and hide our anger, we can temporarily feel like we are in control of it until the internal fury reaches the point that we explode with rage, spewing our pent-up vitriol on anyone nearby.
+[1] While we shouldn't "binge and purge" all of our pent-up furies any time we are angry, Paul used today's relationship verses to address the opposite approach to anger: "stuffing and holding" our anger.
+When we stuff and hold our anger, we can temporarily feel like we are in control of it until the internal fury reaches the point that we explode with rage, spewing our pent-up vitriol on anyone nearby.

 As Jesus' followers, we must not allow our anger to "fly off the handle."
-We don't want our anger burst into an immediate rage firestorm of rage released against another person.
+We don't want our anger to burst into an immediate firestorm of rage released against another person.
 [2] We can be self-controlled.
-We can refuse to do and say hurtful things that we will later regret.
+We can refuse to do and say hurtful things that we might even later regret.
 But if we control our immediate response, how do we handle our anger before the sun goes down?

 While there are many practical spiritual strategies to deal with this internal rage, a good first step would be to see a spiritual friend, counselor, or pastor.
 Another would be to look for biblical strategies from reputable online spiritual resources.
 However, before we start looking for "outside" solutions, we need to remember the context in which Paul shared his warning and put into place some spiritual practices to deal with our anger: